Improving Brain Tumour Care surveys share your experiences and help create change

-Driving with a brain tumour
+Can you drive with a brain tumour?

 A brain tumour diagnosis can affect your ability to drive safely and you may need to surrender your license to the agency that issued it.
+Here we’ll cover everything you need to know about brain tumours and driving.

-Our closed Facebook groups are a great place to connect with other people affected by a brain tumour and share your experiences.
+Our online support groups are a great place to connect with other people affected by a brain tumour and share your experiences.

 Please note that this information is relevant to people holding a group one licence (for cars and motorcycles).
 Rules relating to group two licences (large lorries and buses) are different.
 You can find out more about group two licences from the DVLA or DVA.